microsoft/cobalt/infra/templates/ado-bootstrap-iac-pipeline/README.md

 | iactf*prod* | azurerm_storage_account | An Azure Storage Account to house remote state containers, for a given environment |
 | tfstate | azurerm_storage_container | The Azure Blob Storage Container, within an environment-specific Azure Storage Account that will house remote state containers for Terraform |
 | *project_name* | The ADO Project that the Bootstrap Template will add pipeline resources to |

-_Note: the Bootstrap Template can be used with an existing Azure DevOps Project ("the Project"), or it can create a new project.
-Take a look at the `azdo.tf` file, around lines 12-34 to see examples of how to use the template for either choice._

 ### Outputs